s3prl/s3prl/s3prl/downstream/docs/superb.md

 #### Prepare data

 1. We use Voicebank-DEMAND dataset for speech enhancement.
-We follow the data preparation in SpeechBrain:
+We follow the data preparation steps in SpeechBrain:

     ```bash
     # Download the Voicebank-DEMAND dataset and convert it to 16kHz